grpc/proposal/A72-open-telemetry-tracing.md

     }
     carrier.Set(
         "grpc-trace-bin",
-        // gRPC C++ does not have runtime type inspection, so we
-        // encode bytes to String to comply with the TextMapSetter API. absl::Base64Escape(
+        // gRPC C++ does not have RTTI, so we encode bytes to String to comply with the TextMapSetter API. absl::Base64Escape(
             absl::string_view(SpanContextToGrpcTraceBinHeader(span_context))
                 .data()),